 When individuals do seek help for anxiety, they most likely seek help from a counselor or therapist.
 The terms are often used interchangeably.
 Most professionals treating any of the anxiety disorders employ the same type of interventions, interventions that have been proven effective by scientifically based experiments and studies.

-Interventions usually fall within one of two main therapy categories: cognitive behavioral therapy (see Cognitive Behavioral Therapy) and evidence-based therapy.
+Interventions usually fall within one of two main therapy categories: cognitive behavioral therapy and evidence-based therapy.
 Medications for anxiety, such as antidepressants and benzodiazepines can also be prescribed in combination with therapy.
-(For more information on the treatments and interventions used for anxiety, see Anxiety Treatments.)

 In addition to therapy, counselors will also work with clients on overall lifestyle and behavioral changes, changes that aid the therapeutic process.
 Some of the main areas the counselor will address are nutrition, restful sleep, exercise and physical activity, and social relationships.

-If other mental health disorders co-occur with anxiety, such as alcohol or substance abuse (see Mental Health Disorders), the counselor might refer the client for additional counseling or to support groups.
+If other mental health disorders co-occur with anxiety, such as alcohol or substance abuse, the counselor might refer the client for additional counseling or to support groups.
 And in some cases, partners, spouses, and families get involved in anxiety counseling.
 This is often necessary to ensure that those living with someone receiving treatment for anxiety understand how to help the individual follow anxiety management plans.